CraftAlchemy/Tubi-clone/README.md

-# Tubi TV Clone - Production Deployment Guide
+# Myflix - Production Deployment Guide

-This guide provides instructions for configuring and deploying the Tubi TV Clone application to a production environment using **Google Cloud Run** and **Firestore**.
+This guide provides instructions for configuring and deploying the Myflix application to a production environment using **Google Cloud Run** and **Firestore**.

 ## Architecture Overview